Public Key Cryptography

 Warning

-XMSS is stateful, meaning the private key must be updated after each signature.
+XMSS is stateful, meaning the private key updates after each signature creation.
+Applications are responsible for updating their persistent secret with the new output of Private_Key::private_key_bits() after each signature creation.
 If the same private key is ever used to generate two different signatures, then the scheme becomes insecure.
-For this reason it can be challenging to use XMSS securely.
+For this reason, it can be challenging to use XMSS securely.

 XMSS uses the Botan interfaces for public key cryptography.
 The following algorithms are implemented: